SteelPh0enix/llama-mgr/README.md

 This command can be used to download, build and install `llama.cpp`.
 It does that in few steps.

-Before doing anything, `llama-mgr` verifies that the host environment has all the prerequisites installed.
-If not, the command immediately fails with appropriate message.

 All the data for `llama.cpp` instance is stored in configurable installation directory, by default `$LLAMA_MGR_DIR/instances/$INSTALL_NAME`, where `$INSTALL_NAME` is the name of `llama.cpp` instance.
 This directory will be referred to as `$LLAMA_INSTANCE_DIR`.